Polysomnographic [Sleep] Technology (Online) Admission Requirements

 - Earned an ACT score of 19 or higher.

-- If the above criteria are not met, students may be admitted if they:
+- If the above criteria are not met, students may be admitted if they meet one of the following:

-- Completed nine (9) college credit hours specific to the Mercy College PSGT Curriculum, achieved a grade of “C” or higher in each course, and earned a cumulative GPA of 2.25 or higher on a 4.0 scale; or
+Completed nine (9) college credit hours specific to the Mercy College PSGT Curriculum, achieved a grade of “C” or higher in each course, and earned a cumulative GPA of 2.25 or higher on a 4.0 scale

 - Additional admissions requirements may be applicable, depending on the specific practice laws and regulations of the state in which the applicant resides.